Saitarun994/trivia-odyssey/readme.md

 </h1>

 # Trivia Odyssey
+Uses geolocation to track nearest landmarks and famous tourist locations around you and shows ordered tile view of things you can do.
 A simple and fun location based landmark/tourist attraction identificaiton app, which adds fun little trivia quiz to this location, so you learn and explore at the same time.
-Here is a short list of things we've done:
-- Created a dataset of tourist attractions and landmarks around rochester (our current location)
-- Track the users current live location and show a list of cards containing tourist attractions around them
-- Clicking on that tourist attraction allows the user to get the direction to that place and a fun trivia question, which lets them learn something new about it.
-- Powered by Auth0 to enable user login and logout

 <h1 align="center">
 <img src="media/workflow.png">